List of ethnic enclaves in North American cities

 Broad Avenue, Koreatown in Palisades Park, Bergen County, New Jersey, USA, where Koreans constitute the majority (52%) of the population.

 India Square in Jersey City, New Jersey, United States, is one of at least 24 Indian American enclaves characterized as a Little India which have emerged within the New York City Metropolitan Area, with the largest metropolitan Indian population outside Asia, as large-scale immigration from India continues into New York.

-This is a list of ethnic enclaves in various countries of different ethnic and cultural backgrounds to the native population.
-An ethnic enclave in this context denotes an area primarily populated by a population with similar ethnic or racial background.
-This list also includes concentrations rather than enclaves, and historic examples which may no longer be an ethnic enclave.
+This is a list of ethnic enclaves in cities in North America.
+An ethnic enclave in this context denotes an area primarily populated by a population with a similar ethnic or racial background that is different from the majority population of the country or city it is in.
+This list includes historic examples which may no longer be ethnic enclaves.

 Africa

 African Americans

 List of African-American neighborhoods - Thousands of African-American neighborhoods exist today.
 However, many of these communities are now less populated by African Americans than they were during the earlier, sometimes mid and late parts of the 20th century.